OGRECave/scape/Docs/ProgrammersGuide.md

 ## Settings

-Many settings are store in the following config files in /Bin/Settings.
+Many settings are stored in the following config files in /Bin/Settings.

-  - *ButtonDefinitions.xml* - Mouse button and keyboard key to virtual 'buttons' (read)
-  - *Perspective.cfg* - Current UI layout set by user (read/write)
-  - *Presets.conf* - Tool presets set by user (read/write)
-  - *Startup.conf* - Size of the heightfield to be loaded/saved/edited
+  - *config.json* - Contains the size of the heightfield to be loaded/saved/edited and the mouse/keyboard mappings/shortcuts
-    (read-only)
+    (read/write)
+  - *Presets.json* - Tool presets set by user (read/write)
-  - *UI.conf* - Names, descriptions and types of UI widgets and properties (read-only)
+  - *UI.json* - Names, descriptions and types of UI widgets and properties (read-only)

 ## License